Request for Proposals for Biomolecular Simulation Time on Anton

 - Background information (1 page maximum).
 Investigators should include sufficient background information on the research field to allow reviewers to judge the scientific merit of the proposed research.

 - Scientific Objectives to be accomplished on Anton (2 pages maximum).
-Investigators should clearly explain why long-timescale MD simulations are important for the planned project and why the project could not be efficiently completed on conventional systems (see the Intended Focus of Proposed Projects section for more details).
+Investigators should clearly explain, in detail, why Anton is necessary for the planned project and why the project could not be efficiently completed on conventional systems (see the Intended Focus of Proposed Projects section for more details).
 Applicants should also clearly explain the scientific impact of their proposed project.

-- Project Feasibility (2 page maximum).
-Applicants must clearly and explicitly address all four points outlined in the Simulation Requirements section of this RFP, providing all necessary details regarding their proposed simulations to ensure technical feasibility.
+- Project Feasibility and Team Qualifications (2 pages maximum).
+Applicants must clearly and explicitly address all five points outlined in the Simulation Requirements section of this RFP, providing all necessary details regarding their proposed simulations to ensure technical feasibility.
 In addition, applicants must describe the expertise and experience of their research team members (including prior experience running MD simulations) to ensure that the proposed simulations can be successfully completed on Anton.
 It is particularly important for applicants who had previous Anton allocations to report successful outcomes from those awards, but these outcomes should be described in a separate progress report (2 pages maximum).

 - Requested Resources (1 page maximum).
 Investigators must clearly state and provide justification for the number of Anton MD simulation units requested for their project subject to the limits given in Estimating Requested Simulation Resources.
 The justification should provide strong scientific arguments as to why the length and number of proposed simulation runs will be both sufficient and necessary to achieve the stated scientific objectives.
 Please refer to the Estimating Requested Simulation Resources section for benchmarks to facilitate estimation of requested resources.
 No more than a total of 460,000 MD simulation units (9.1 machine-days) can be requested per PI.